yashmahalwal/nirikshak/packages/cli/docs/Initialisation.md

 **Note**: This step fails if `.nirikshak already exists`.

-## Step 2: Place the jest configuration
+## Step 2: Placing the jest configuration

 We add a jest configuration to your project.
 Following files are added to your project: